turningpoint-ai/VisualThinker-R1-Zero/README.md

 > Training dynamics of our VisionThinker-R1-Zero training starting from the Qwen-VL-2B, without SFT or reward models.
 An aha moment and increasing response length is ever observed at a multimodal model.

 ## 🔮 Highlights
-1. We are the **first to successfully produce the emergent “aha moment” and increased response length** for multimodal reasoning on just a non-SFT 2B model.
+1. We are the **first to successfully produce the emergent “aha moment” and increased response length** for multimodal reasoning on just a **non-SFT 2B model**.
 2. We showed that **vision-centric** tasks could also benefit from improved reasoning capabilities.

 Similar to DeepSeek R1, self reflection behavior is also observed during our RL training on vision-centric reasoning tasks.
 The model exhibits an emergent ability to rethink and correct its mistakes: